cfpb/regtech-data-validator/README.md

 ## (Optional) Using Dev Container and Visual Studio Code Development Setup

+Requirements when using Visual Studio Code for Development:

+- Visual Studio Code with Dev Containers extension
+- Docker.

-- These instructions will not work if using an alternative editor such as Vim or Emacs.
+These instructions will not work if using an alternative editor such as Vim or
-- To build, run, and attach the container to VS Code you'll need to have Docker installed on your system, and the `Dev Containers` extension installed within VS Code.
+  Emacs:

 - Open this repository within VS Code and press `COMMAND + SHIFT + p` on your keyboard.
 This will open the command bar at the top of your window.
 - Enter `Dev Containers: Rebuild and Reopen in Container`.
 VS Code will open a new window and you'll see a status message towards the bottom right of your screen that the container is building and attaching.
 - This will take a few minutes the first time because Docker needs to build the container without a build cache.
 - You may receive a notification that VS Code wants to perform a reload because some extensions could not load.
 Sometimes this happens because extensions are loaded in conflicting orders and dependencies are not satisfied.
 - Unit tests can be run through VS Code Test.
   ![VS Code Test](images/vscode_test.png)
 - Validator can be executed by running `main.py` within a Dev Container.
 To run `main.py`, you can run these commands in VSCode terminal.

 ```sh
 # Test validating the "good" file